montch/adjective_animal/README.md

 ## FAQ
 * Q: What about the gem [faker](https://github.com/stympy/faker), isn't that a better gem?
 * A: Yes it is, in pretty much every way imagineable.
-You should probably use faker.
+You should probably use it.